AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-setup.md

 ## Report Builder Excel Add-in

-You must install the Report Builder Excel Add-in to use Report Builder for Customer Journey Analytics.
+You must install the Report Builder Excel Add-in to use Report Builder for Adobe Analytics.
 Once you install the Report Builder Excel Add-in, you can access Report Builder from within an open Excel workbook.

 ### Download and install the Report Builder Add-in